jimschubert/intellij-openapi-generator/README.md

 # Usage

 Open a Specification YAML or JSON file in IntelliJ.
 Supported specifications are: OpenAPI 2.0/OpenAPI 3.0.
-With the document active, navigate to Code -> OpenAPI -> Generate Document.
+With the document active, navigate to Code -> OpenAPI -> Generate from Document.

 Choose your desired generator and fill out options.
 Then, choose an output directory and generate.